 Building your ability to sustain higher speeds gives a number of physiological benefits to you.
-This session is great for runners and triathletes wanting to improve their performance over 10km, but with plenty of cross over benefit to also the 5km and half marathon distance.
+This session is great for runners and triathletes wanting to improve their performance over 10km, but with plenty of cross-over benefits to also the 5km and half marathon distance.

 Each week I will be posting the Friday Fartlek Run Sessions that you can do to enhance your running.
 Fartlek is a Swedish term that is often used by runners and it means speed-play.
 See a previous post about training intensity (levels) to know how hard to work.